jonathanatuscpsu/forecasting-risk/index.md

 <!---Exposure to common challenges and how to overcome --->
 ## Learning Objectives

+* Provide students with a foundational knowledge of time series analysis
-*	Equip students with proper foundation to approach time series analysis and forecasting projects
+* Expose students to a number of traditional and contemporary methods in time series and forecasting
-* Provide of project for portfolio
-*	Practice with R programming language as it relates to time series data
+* Familiarize students with many of the challenges associated with time series forecasting
+* Provide students with practical experience analyzing real-world data and communicating the results

 While I will try to focus on the application over the theory to maximize the above objectives, I will provide additional optional reading for those interested in a deeper dive into the theory 🚀.

 ## Upon successfully completing this course, you will be able to:

-* provide students with a foundational knowledge of time series analysis
-* expose students to a number of traditional and contemporary methods in time series and forecasting
+* have a solid foundation for approaching time series analysis and forecasting projects in the future
+* provide of project for portfolio
-* familiarize students with many of the challenges associated with time series forecasting
+*	practice with R programming language as it relates to time series data
-* provide students with practical experience analyzing real-world data and communicating the results

 ## Lecture materials (slides) and code demonstrating the relevant methods.